Insper/ai_gym/README.md

 ## How to test the project

-To run the tests, please type in the root directory:
+If you are using Linux, please type in the root directory:

 ```bash
 export PYTHONPATH=.
 pytest tests
 ```

+You can also run the tests using the VSCode.
+Just open the `tests` folder and click on the `Run All Tests` button.

 ## How to upgrade the package